Concept of Corporate Personality

 4. After one year, the company went into liquidation.
 The assets realized were $6000 while the liability was debentures held by Salomon $10000 and unsecured creditor $7000.

-5. An unsecured creditor challenged the right of Salomon to have preference as debenture holder over unsecured creditors.
+5. An unsecured creditor challenged the right of Salomon to have preference as a debenture holder over unsecured creditors.

 ISSUE: